oskardudycz/EventSourcing.NetCore/README.md

 I gathered and generalized all of the practices used in this tutorial/samples in Nuget Packages maintained by me [GoldenEye Framework](https://github.com/oskardudycz/GoldenEye).
 See more in:

--   [GoldenEye DDD package](https://github.com/oskardudycz/GoldenEye/tree/main/src/Core/Backend.Core.DDD) - it provides a set of base and bootstrap classes that helps you to reduce boilerplate code and help you focus on writing business code.
+-   [GoldenEye DDD package](https://github.com/oskardudycz/GoldenEye/tree/main/src/Core/Core) - it provides a set of base and bootstrap classes that helps you to reduce boilerplate code and help you focus on writing business code.
 You can find all classes like Commands/Queries/Event handlers and many more.
 To use it run:

-    `dotnet add package GoldenEye.Backend.Core.DDD`
+    `dotnet add package GoldenEye`

--   [GoldenEye Marten package](https://github.com/oskardudycz/GoldenEye/tree/main/src/Core/Backend.Core.Marten) - contains helpers, and abstractions to use Marten as document/event store.
+-   [GoldenEye Marten package](https://github.com/oskardudycz/GoldenEye/tree/main/src/Marten/Marten) - contains helpers, and abstractions to use Marten as document/event store.
 Gives you abstractions like repositories etc. To use it run:

-    `dotnet add package GoldenEye.Backend.Core.Marten`
+    `dotnet add package GoldenEye.Marten`

-The simplest way to start is **installing the [project template](https://github.com/oskardudycz/GoldenEye/tree/main/src/Templates/SimpleDDD/content) by running**

-`dotnet new -i GoldenEye.WebApi.Template.SimpleDDD`

-**and then creating a new project based on it:**

-`dotnet new SimpleDDD -n NameOfYourProject`

 ## 13. Other resources